mattyperrott/Virtroid/README.md

 | Confidential host isolation | ⛔ Not implemented | ReDroid currently executes inside the trusted VPS boundary |
 | Hardware attestation | ⛔ Not implemented | Design and proof-of-concept work only |

-> [!NOTE]
-> Camera support is deliberate photo/video capture and media import.
-It is not
-> a live physical-camera device injected into Android's camera HAL.

 <br>